Zorkeeen/Dopamine-public-docs/PRIVACY_POLICY.md

 DATA COLLECTED

-The extension only reads the URL of the currently active tab.
+The extension reads the URL and title of the currently active tab.

 It collects the following information:

--Active tab URL
+Active tab URL

--Active tab title
+Active tab title

--Timestamp of focus/unfocus events
+Timestamp of tab focus and unfocus events

-The extension does not collect browsing history, search history, cookies, page content, or personal information.
+The extension does not collect browsing history, search history, cookies, page content, form input, keystrokes, passwords, or any personal information.

 HOW DATA IS PROCESSED